top of page

 A lack of User Experience leadership in the impact start-up space

 There is often a strong technical background and product centric culture among entrepreneurs.
-They are so excited by their tech that they sometimes fail to empathize with users.
+They are so excited by their mission and tech that they sometimes fail to empathize with users.

-The other bias which is specific to people and planet friendly founders is to think most people are willing to compromise on user experience aspects to buy a product with a positive impact.
+The other bias that is specific to people and planet friendly founders is to think most people are willing to compromise on user experience aspects to buy a product with a positive impact.

 Intention - action gap in sustainable technology adoption